crapp/geomandel/README.md

 ### Memory Footprint

 The amount of memory used by geomandel is mostly dependant from image size and image format.
-The internal buffer that stores the results of the mandelbrot set number cruncher is preallocated at the beginning of the application.
+The internal buffer that stores the results of the fractal number cruncher is preallocated at the beginning of the application.
 Therefor it is simple to calculate the minimum amount of free memory you need to run geomandel.
 The internal Buffer stores the modulus of the complex numbers (double) and the